dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

     a7735acbee48        liferay/dxp:7.2.10-dxp-4   "/bin/sh -c /usr/loc…"   7 minutes ago       Up 7 minutes (healthy)   8000/tcp, 8009/tcp, 11311/tcp, 0.0.0.0:8080->8080/tcp   liferay-dxp

 After some time, container should become healthy.
 Please note that liferay may be able to serve requests a bit earlier than the first health check takes place.

+If you have more than one container running, you'll have to pay attention to which one you're interested in.
+You can also filter the listing a little bit with the ``-f`` flag as it will be shown in `Keeping your house clean: removing images and containers`_.

 Can I run commands in the container?
 ------------------------------------